cd-lewer/hub/content/post/this-is-it.md

 tags: ["poetry", "Journal"]
 ---

-# This is it
+# She

-She came with her parents today to take the rest of her things and some of mine.
+Came with her parents today to take the rest of her things and some of mine.

-She doesn't have enough room for all of the things she wants to take.
+Doesn't have enough room for all of the things she wants to take.

 I can't sleep.